crashbash111/mcdonalds-registersimulator/README.md

 Users of this repository are required to obtain any necessary software or data from legitimate sources, and must comply with all applicable laws and regulations, including those concerning copyrights and trademarks.
 The creator of this repository does not assume any responsibility for unauthorized use of this content.

 Please ensure that your use of this material complies with all legal and ethical standards applicable in your jurisdiction.
-In order to run this application, you must already have access to an existing store installation and obtain the files on your own.
+In order to run this application, you must already have access to an existing store installation and obtain the files on your own. **I (the creator of this repository) will not provide you with these files.**

 The contents of the Posdata you need to provide look a bit like this: